Timor-Leste national football team

+The Timor-Leste national football team (Seleção Timorense de Futebol) represents Timor-Leste in the senior men's international football.
+It is organised by the Federação de Futebol de Timor-Leste (FFTL) which is affiliated with the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF)..
+They became a member of FIFA on 12 September 2005.
+The team's traditional home kit is primarily faded red, often paired with black shorts and sometimes accented with yellow trim.
+Timor-Leste are colloquially known as "Lafaek" also known as 'The Crocodiles', an animal of prominent symbolic nature to the country.

 Timor-Leste's international debut was in the preliminary round of the 2004 AFC Asian Cup qualification in March 2003, when they lost 3–2 to Sri Lanka and 3–0 to Chinese Taipei.
-They also participated in the 2004 AFF Championship.
-Timor-Leste's participation in Southeast Asia's premier international football event in 2004 was announced after an Asian Football Confederation council meeting in Petaling Jaya.
-Although not yet a member of the AFC, the Timor-Leste Football Association was invited to sit in on the meeting, where they were represented by FA president Francia Kalbuadi.
 Timor-Leste won their first international match on 5 October 2012 against Cambodia with a score of 5–1.

 History

+Early history (2003–2017)

-Football was established in Timor-Leste during the Portuguese colonial era, when many of the locals and the Portuguese officials played amateur football.
-After Portugal ended its colonial rule, Indonesia invaded and occupied the island.
-East Timor eventually gained independence from Indonesia in 2000, which resulted in a long running battle against Jakarta-led forces.
+Football was established in East Timor during the Portuguese colonial era, when many of the locals and the Portuguese officials played amateur football.
+After Portugal ended its colonial rule, Indonesia invaded and occupied the island, which resulted in a long running battle against Jakarta-led forces.
+Timor-Leste eventually gained independence from Indonesia in 2002.

-The East Timor Football Association was accepted as an associate member of AFC at the 20th AFC Congress in 2002.
-Their international debut came in March 2003 when they participated in the qualifying campaign for the 2004 AFC Asian Cup in China.
+The East Timor Football Federation was accepted as an associate member of AFC at the 20th AFC Congress in 2002.
+Their international debut came in March 2003 when they participated in the 2004 AFC Asian Cup qualification campaign for the 2004 AFC Asian Cup in China.
 Given their history, it was no surprise that they crashed out with defeats against the likes of Sri Lanka and Chinese Taipei.
-They entered the regional competition for the first time in 2004 as they played in the ASEAN Football Federation Championship (previously known as Tiger Cup) as an invited member.
+They then entered the regional competition for the first time in 2004 as they played in the 2004 AFF Championship as an invited member.
 They finished in last place, showing that they had a long way to go before they could compete even on the regional stage.

-They again had no success in the qualifying round of the 2007 AFF Championship, with four heavy losses, including a 7–0 trouncing by the Philippines.
-In the third qualifying round for the 2008 AFF Championship, they surprisingly drew against Cambodia; this feat was reported in international news.
+They again had no success in the 2007 AFF Championship qualification, with four heavy losses, including a 7–0 trouncing by the Philippines.
+The following year in the 2008 AFF Championship qualification, Timor-Leste surprisingly drew against Cambodia; this feat was reported in international news.